 Pediatrics — The Children's Hospital of Philadelphia, Philadelphia, PA (Chief Resident)

 Postdoctoral Fellow, Department of Microbiology and Immunology — Stanford University, Stanford, CA

 Postdoctoral Fellow, Department of Pediatrics, Division of Infectious Diseases — Stanford University, Stanford, CA

 Pediatric Infectious DiseasesPediatrics

-Leonard and Madlyn Abramson Professor, Perelman School of Medicine at the University of Pennsylvania
+Leonard and Madlyn Abramson Professor of Pediatrics and Microbiology, Perelman School of Medicine at the University of Pennsylvania

 Spahich NA, Kenjale R, McCann J, Meng G, Ohashi T, Erickson H, St Geme JW.
 Structural determinants of the interaction between the Haemophilus influenzae Hap autotransporter and fibronectin.
 Microbiology.
 2014 Mar 31.